kubos/kubos/docs/sdk-reference.md

 ## Building a project

 To build a KubOS project, all we need to do is run the `kubos build` command.
-The Kubos-cli (really `yotta` under the covers) will read the module.json file, determine what libraries are needed and build them.
+The Kubos CLI will read the module.json file, determine what libraries are needed and build them.

 Basic build command: